Jürgen Klopp: Colleagues

+Post-managerial career

+In October 2024, Klopp signed with Red Bull as their new Head of Global Football.
+He started his new role on 1 January 2025 on a four-year contract.
+It was also reported his contract has an exit clause that allows him to apply for the German national job, if and when Julian Nagelsmann steps down.
+The move received widespread condemnation in Germany.
+Fans and journalists alike have criticized Klopp for joining an organisation that uses the multi-club model, something he has been critical of in the past.

+On 1 October 2024, Klopp received the Federal Order of Merit from President Frank-Walter Steinmeier at Bellevue Palace in Berlin, for his contribution to democracy and his impact on the football world and more.

 Outside football

 Personal life

 Klopp has been married twice.
-He was previously wedded to Sabine and they have a son, Marc (born 1988), who has played for a number of German clubs including FSV Frankfurt under-19s, KSV Klein-Karben, SV Darmstadt 98, Borussia Dortmund II and the Kreisliga side VfL Kemminghausen 1925.
+He was previously wedded to Sabine, and they have a son, Marc (born 1988), who has played for a number of German clubs including FSV Frankfurt under-19s, KSV Klein-Karben, SV Darmstadt 98, Borussia Dortmund II and the Kreisliga side VfL Kemminghausen 1925.
 On 5 December 2005, Klopp married social worker and children's writer Ulla Sandrock.
 They met at a pub during an Oktoberfest celebration that same year.
 She has a son, Dennis, from a previous marriage.
 On 10 February 2021, Klopp confirmed that his mother, Elisabeth, had died; he was unable to attend her funeral in Germany due to COVID-19 travel restrictions.

-He is close friends with fellow manager David Wagner, first meeting each other during their playing days at Mainz and with Wagner being Klopp's best man at his 2005 wedding.
-Klopp has described their relationship as "In 1991 someone stuck us in a room together and that was the beginning of a life-long friendship!"
+Klopp is close friends with fellow manager David Wagner, having first met him during their playing days at Mainz.
+Wagner served as best man at Klopp's 2005 wedding.
+Klopp said of their relationship: "In 1991 someone stuck us in a room together and that was the beginning of a life-long friendship!"

+Klopp is also a fan of rugby union, having shown his support for the South Africa national team due to his close personal friendship with their captain Siya Kolisi.

-Klopp is a Lutheran who has referred to his faith in public, citing the importance of his beliefs in a media interview.
-He turned to religion more seriously after the death of his father, who was a Catholic, from liver cancer in 1998.
+Klopp is a Lutheran who has referred to his religious faith in media interviews, stressing its importance.
+He said that he turned to religion more seriously after the death of his father, who was a Catholic, from liver cancer in 1998.

 Media career

 In 2005, Klopp was a regular expert commentator on the German television network ZDF, analysing the Germany national team.
-He worked as a match analyst during the 2006 World Cup, for which he received the Deutscher Fernsehpreis for "Best Sports Show" in October 2006, as well as Euro 2008.
+He worked as a match analyst during the 2006 FIFA World Cup, for which he received the Deutscher Fernsehpreis for "Best Sports Show" in October 2006, as well as Euro 2008.
 Klopp's term came to an end after the latter competition and he was succeeded by Oliver Kahn.
 During the 2010 World Cup, Klopp worked with RTL alongside Günther Jauch, for which Klopp again won the award for the same category.
 Klopp has also appeared in the documentary films Trainer!
 (2013) and Und vorne hilft der liebe Gott (2016).